Epistaxis (Nosebleeds)

 • Bleeding first started down the throat

-• Imediate transfer to A&E
+• Immediate transfer to A&E

 • Consider tranexamic acid 1g PO while awaiting hospital transfer to major haemorrhage

-If posterior epistaxis is suspected → admit to hospital
+If posterior epistaxis is suspected → admit to hospital immediately

 • Sit up + tilt forward (avoid lying down, unless feeling faint)

-• Pinch the soft cartilaginous part of the nose firmly for 10-15 min without releasing the pressure
+• Pinch the soft cartilaginous part of the nose firmly for 10-15 mins without releasing the pressure

-• If bleeding point is identifiable → silver nitrate nasal cautery (avoid in younger children), if ineffective → nasal packing
+• If bleeding point is identifiable → silver nitrate nasal cautery (avoid in younger children)

-• If bleeding point is not identifiable → nasal packing + admit to hospital
+• If bleeding point is NOT identifiable → nasal packing + admit to hospital

 Potential complications of nasal cautery: